bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 **Important Notes:**

 - Please **do not move or rename existing files** or folders.
-- Careful adding your script tag in Step 0: the code inside `index.js` needs the DOM to be fully built before executing.
-- Careful if you choose to install Axios using another script tag: the order in which script tags execute is important.
 - If your development server stops "auto reloading", manually kill it with `CTRL+C` and restart it.
 - Do not change the `package.json` file except to install libraries with NPM (Axios is _already_ in the `package.json`).
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and polish your work, including spell-checking and grammar-checking.
 - It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-**Stretch Goals:**

-**IMPORTANT:** Work on stretch goals in a **new branch**.
-You can branch off of `<firstName-lastName>` by executing `git checkout -b stretch`.

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- [ ] Use the tabs at the top of the page to filter articles by topic.

 ## Submission format